7.6. const member functions¶

 Note

-Only class member functions can be marked const
+Only class member functions can be marked const.

-Attempting to mark a free function as const
+Attempting to mark a free function as const is a compile error.

 Program prints